-This NOFO is published by the Nevada DHHS Director's Office, Fund for a Resilient Nevada Unit (FRNU), which specifically targets gaps in the overall system toward the abatement of opioids throughout Nevada, in order to fulfill the goals of the Opioid Statewide Plan.
+This NOFO is published by the Director's Office, Fund for a Resilient Nevada Unit (FRNU) which specifically targets treatment service delivery for opioid use/misuse, throughout the state.

-- Applications expanding access to existing services with the ability to provide direct services and supports within two (2) months of receiving funding will be prioritized. - Projects that include new service delivery for American Society of Addiction Medicine (ASAM) levels of care items or programming are expected to begin services no later than three (3) months after receiving funding. - Project proposals requiring longer periods of time for implementation of allowable activities may be considered but will require additional documentation, oversight, and accountability.
-This will include the development of an actionable work plan/timeline with targeted deliverables to be developed in conjunction with FRNU.
-The application and budget should reflect the specific time frame to deliver services.
+Applications expanding access to existing services with the ability to provide direct services and supports within two (2) months of receiving funding will be prioritized.
+Projects that include new service delivery levels of care items or programming are expected to begin services no later than three (3) months after receiving funding.
+Project proposals requiring longer periods of time for implementation may be considered, however, extended time required to implement activities will require additional documentation, oversight, and accountability.
+This will include the development of an actionable work plan with targeted deliverables to be developed in conjunction with FRNU.
+The application and budget should reflect the specific timeframe to deliver services.

-Nevada expects to maximize the ability of third-party billing through Managed Care Organizations (MCO) or Fee-for-Service (FFS) Medicaid, as well as using State General Fund and federal grants to address the known needs and gaps within the state.
+Nevada will also be utilizing other fiscal mechanisms to maximize the ability of third-party liability billing through the managed care organizations or fee-for-service Medicaid, as well as state general fund and other federal grants to address the known needs and gaps within the state.

-As applicable, projects in this NOFO should align with the definitions of Opioid Use/Misuse as follows:
+Projects in this NOFO should align with the definitions of Opioid Use/Misuse as follows:

-1. Services for individuals with an opioid use disorder (OUD) as a primary, secondary or

-- tertiary diagnosis. - 2.
-Services for individuals who use opioids recreationally, at least one (1) time monthly, but may not meet the criteria for an OUD, but are at risk. - 3.
-Services for individuals who have ever had an opioid-related overdose. - 4.
-Services for pregnant persons with any history of opioid use within the last two (2) years, regardless of amount. - 5.
-Services for individuals who received services predating the initiation of the grant should be included if they meet one of the criteria above and started on an approved medication for opioid use after the start date of contract. - 6.
-Services for individuals recently released from incarceration who would have qualified for OUD prior to incarceration. - 7.
-Services for an immediate guardian or family member(s) of an individual who meets criteria in numbers one through six above. - 8.
-Prevention services for at-risk individuals who may meet one or more of the above criteria; and/or have been directly affected by a family member/caregiver who may meet one or more of the above criteria. - 9.
-Harm reduction services for at-risk individuals who may meet one or more of the above criteria.
+- 1. Services for individuals with an opioid use disorder (OUD) as a primary, secondary or tertiary diagnosis - 2.
+Services for individuals who uses opioids recreationally, at least one (1) time monthly, but may not meet the criteria for an OUD, but are at risk. - 3.
+Services for individuals who have ever had an opioid related overdose. - 4.
+Services for pregnant persons with any history of opioid use within the last two (2) years regardless of amount. - 5.
+Services for individuals that received services that predates the initiation of the grant should be included if they meet one of the criteria above and started on one of the approved medications for opioid use after the start date of contract. - 6.
+Services for individuals that have recently been released from incarceration who would have qualified for OUD prior to incarceration. - 7.
+Services for immediate family member(s) of an individual who meets criteria above.